 - Seating: The Abbey pews are all now cushioned throughout, so there is no need to bring your own cushion, unless you know you have purchased a free-standing chair in the nave or aisles.

 - Comfort breaks: There are low-level flush WC facilities available for your convenience at the Digby Church Hall opposite the venue.
+We have temporary WC’s at Sherborne Abbey (including accessible access).
+Castleton Church has compostable WC facilities.

 We look forward to welcoming you.
 If you have any queries or require to make arrangements for assistance in advance please contact us via our website contact page.